vacuumlabs/yacol/docs/api.md

 ### yacol.race({key1: coroutine1, key2: coroutine2, ...})
 Returns a coroutine that completes with the value that comes first.
 Returns `[key, result]`,

+### yacol.currentCoroutine()
+Returns currently running coroutine.
+Grabbing such reference is usually not needed, but may be handy for example for calling .withParent.

 ### yacol.prettyErrorLog(error)
 This displays error in a nice fashion.
 It